ghayurcodes/Legal_Doc_Verifier/PROJECT_REPORT.md

 **Q: What would you improve with more time?**
 A: (1) Train on larger signature datasets, (2) Use a ViT (Vision Transformer) instead of VGG16, (3) Try larger RoBERTa-large instead of roberta-base, (4) Collect domain-specific legal document text data instead of political statements.

+**Q: Why does the text model sometimes mark fraudulent contracts as TRUTHFUL?**
+A: The text model was trained on the LIAR dataset — short political statements from PolitiFact.
+It learned deception patterns in political language.
+Legal/financial contract fraud uses formal professional language ("internationally certified", "guaranteed returns") which the model associates with truthful formal speech.
+This is a dataset domain mismatch, not a model architecture failure.
+A domain-specific legal fraud dataset would solve this.

+**Q: What does the similarity score mean?
+Why are the values close together?**
+A: The score is computed as `exp(−euclidean_distance)` between the two signature embeddings.
+Identical signatures score ≈1.0.
+Genuine pairs from the same person score ~0.75–0.95.
+Forged pairs score ~0.30–0.65.
+The system uses a 0.70 threshold — anything below that is classified as FORGED.

+**Q: Can you modify the model architecture files (.py) to change the output?**
+A: No. The `.py` files only define the layer structure (blueprint).
+The trained weights — the actual learned knowledge — are in the `.pt` files.
+Changing the architecture without retraining would cause a shape mismatch crash.
+Only the decision thresholds in the supervisor can be tuned post-training.

 ---